Create the init-cfg.txt File

 - Enable either jumbo frames or multiple-virtual systems (or both)

-- Enable swapping of the management interface (mgmt) and the dataplane interface (ethernet 1/1) on the VM-Series firewall in AWS.
-For more information on changing the management interface, see Management Interface Mapping for Use with Amazon ELB.
+- Enable management interface swap (mgmt) and the dataplane interface (ethernet 1/1) for the VM-Series firewall on AWS or GCP.
+For more information on changing the management interface, see Management Interface Mapping for Use with Amazon ELB or Management Interface Swap for Google Cloud Platform Load Balancing.

 - Enable or disable DPDK.